 At the time of writing, 1 SOL = 144.624125 USDC.
-I can choose to accept this price and execute the swap transaction or I can wait to see if the price changes in my favor and increases on the USDC end.
+I can accept this price and execute the swap transaction, or I can wait to see if the price changes in my favor and increases on the USDC end.

-You can also flip the trade using the two arrows separating the top and bottom.
-The quoted price has changed and it now shows the same amount of USDC listed above only being able to purchase 0.994637261 SOL.
+You can flip the trade using the two arrows separating the top and bottom.
+The quoted price has changed, and it now shows the same amount of USDC listed above, only being able to purchase 0.994637261 SOL.

-These quotes do not take into account the transaction fee you’ll be paying which usually amounts to 0.000005 SOL, or about $0.001, which is a godsend when you consider the $30-120 fees on Ethereum at the moment.
+These quotes do not consider the transaction fee you’ll be paying, which usually amounts to 0.000005 SOL or about $0.001, which is a godsend when you think about the $30-120 fees on Ethereum at the moment.

 In Solflare’s swap interface, you’ll also see the quoted values for what you’re trading right above the swap button.

-One important aspect of swaps to consider is slippage, which refers to the price of the asset you’re trying to buy changing while you’re trying to buy it.
+A critical aspect of swaps is slippage, which refers to the price of the asset you’re trying to buy changing while trying to buy it.
 This is due to either volatility or volume issues.
 Usually, the faster the swap – the less slippage there will be.

 If you swap $100 of SOL-SRM and there is $100 worth of SRM available within the swap interface you’re working with, the transaction will be confirmed.
 Let’s say SOL’s price quickly declines before your transaction goes through.
 This will result in the quoted amount of SRM you will receive to decline as well.